 Punky Brewster, played by Soleil Moon Frye (sister of Voyagers! co-star Meeno Peluce), was braver than most adults.

-The orphaned bundle of sunshine was adopted by lonely bachelor Henry Warnimont, who ended up learning a thing or two from Punky.
+The orphaned bundle of sunshine was adopted by lonely 60-year-old widower Henry Warnimont, who ended up learning a thing or two from Punky.

-Punky (who turned her nose up at her real name, Penelope) was abandoned first by her father, and then by her mother who went into a shopping centre one day and never came back out.
+Punky (who turned her nose up at her real name, Penelope) was abandoned first by her father, and then by her mother who went into a Chicago shopping mall one day and never came back out.